joshbrew/webgpujs/README.md

 ## Compute Shader example: Discrete Fourier Transform (DFT)

 Say I want to implement this compute shader for a discrete fourier transform which is an n^2 scaling problem without optimizations like nyquist limits and divide-and-conquer.
-This means it will take several seconds to execute a moderately sized sample set on a linear
+This means it will take several seconds to execute a moderately sized sample set on a linear CPU

 ```wgsl